-Like we discussed above, sending encrypted emails and faxes is one way to send PII safely.
 Another safe and secure way to send PII is using a secure, cloud-based file-sharing platform such as Secure Share, which encrypts files upon upload and gives the owner full control over their data, even after it's been shared.
 With Secure Share, employees can easily submit sensitive documents like proof of residency, identification, and financial information for direct deposit.

 Encrypted file sharing is crucial to organizations, not only for collecting information, but also for sending information securely and conveniently.
 This protects privacy for new employees and makes sharing files easier — starting the employee-employer relationship on the right foot.
 Although it’s easy to think of security as protecting the systems and devices that store and transfer sensitive information, using data-centric protection is more effective.
 This means that the actual files are secured, and that security extends across the life cycle of the data.